SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/system/menu.md

 ---
 id: menu
-title: 'Menu'
+title: "Menu"
 sidebar_label: Menu
+hide_table_of_contents: true
 ---

+### Description

 On this page you will find how to affect only the icon that appears in the menu.
 :::note
 To activate one or more properties of the the new menu, the Show new menu button should be enabled
 :::

-### Change icon

 <table className="custom-table">
     <thead>